chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Mis-scoped test execution and unfocused initial search delayed progress.", "PROJECT NOTE": "Inspection classes are discoverable via src/main/resources/inspectionDescriptions and existing tests under src/test.", "NEW INSTRUCTION": "WHEN inspection search yields no results THEN search inspectionDescriptions and testData for class" }

+[2025-12-22 23:00] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "update settings UI, run tests", "BOTTLENECK": "The new setting was added to state but not exposed in the settings UI.", "PROJECT NOTE": "Align the new action id with existing action id naming in plugin.xml for consistency.", "NEW INSTRUCTION": "WHEN new boolean setting added to PluginSettingsState THEN add bound checkbox in PluginSettingsConfigurable"
+}